Text by CLOT Magazine

 Reshape the relationship between technologies and contemporary society, stimulating the potential for a new collective consciousness: this is the core idea of I Magma, the latest project by Jenna Sutela – hosted by the Serpentine Galleries from October 2, 2019, to January 12, 2020.

-Co-commissioned by Moderna Museet and Serpentine Galleries the ‘psychedelic’ work is composed of two elements: an application for mobile devices and a community of head-shaped lava lamps on display at Moderna Museet, Stockholm.
+Co-commissioned by Moderna Museet and Serpentine Galleries, the ‘psychedelic’ work comprises two elements: an application for mobile devices and a community of head-shaped lava lamps on display at Moderna Museet, Stockholm.
 The lava-heads act as a ‘seed’ in generating the app’s visuals and language.
 Using live camera footage of the flowing lava in combination with the GPS locations of app users, it offers daily readings based on the collectively formed shapes.
 As each new additional user downloads the I Magma app, the network expands, contributing to a remoulding and shifting of our shared future.